 (b) "Division" means the Utah Division of Wildlife Resources.

-(f) "Program harvest" means using a Dedicated Hunter permit to tag a harvested deer or failing to return a Dedicated Hunter permit with the kill tag attached, while enrolled in the program.
+(g) "Program harvest" means using a Dedicated Hunter permit to tag a harvested deer or failing to submit a harvest report as required, while enrolled in the program.

 R657-38-3.
 Dedicated Hunter Certificates of Registration.